Tuberculosis

 CONFERENCE PRESENTATIONS

-• Nilgiriwala, L. Diagnosis of tuberculosis by whole genome sequencing of DNA from sputum.
+• Nilgiriwala, K. Diagnosis of tuberculosis by whole genome sequencing of DNA from sputum.
 Oral Presentation.
 International Virtual Conference “London Calling: Dedicated to Nanopore DNA/RNA sequencing” organized by Oxford Nanopore Technologies Limited from 17th to 19th June 2020.

 • Nilgiriwala, K. Towards Point-of-Care Diagnosis of Pulmonary Tuberculosis and Drug Susceptibility Testing by Whole Genome Sequencing of DNA Isolated from Sputum.
 Poster presentation.
 Conference on “2017 Next Gen Genomics, Biology, Bioinformatics, Technology”, organized by SciGenom Research Foundation, Bhubaneswar, 2nd-4th October 2017.